AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-views-components.md

 A data view is a declarative query and shape for OCS data.
-It includes the following components:
+It includes the following objects, which you will configure as you complete the data view creation workflow:

 - **Index field**: Determines the primary index type and label of the index.
 The index must be a timestamp and displays in the first column of the data view.